wangshengjia/-Code-Style---Best-Practise-for-Objective-C/README.md

 * Enumerated Types
 * Error handling
 * Golden Path
-* Size of Method and Class
+* Refactor and comment on your method and class
 * Basic Code Principles